Dr. Mélanie Jouitteau

 Biography

-Dr. Mélanie Jouitteau is a researcher on the Breton language for the CNRS in France since 2007.
-She specializes in grassroots collaborative science projects in minoritized contexts, formal and descriptive linguistics as well as the multidisciplinary bridges with both sociolinguistics and NLP.
+Dr. Mélanie Jouitteau is a linguist in the CNRS in France since 2007.
+She specializes in grassroots collaborative science projects in minoritized contexts, and language revitalisation by digital development.

 Dr. Nasredine Semmar